 The 2016 Tablas Creek Vineyard Picpoul Blanc (also known as Piquepoul or Piquepoul Blanc in France) is Tablas Creek’s ninth bottling -- and first since 2014 -- of this traditional Southern Rhône varietal, used in Châteauneuf du Pape as a blending component, and best known from the crisp light green wines of the Pinet Region in the Languedoc.
 Derived from the French "piquer" (to sting), in France the grape is known for its bright acidity, its minerality, and a clean lemony flavor.
 We have found that in California, it maintains its bright acidity, but also develops an appealing tropical lushness.

 The 2016 Picpoul Blanc is spicy and powerful on the nose, with Meyer lemon, watermelon, crushed rock, and a rich yeasty note.
 The palate shows flavors of grilled lemon, fresh mango, sweet baking spices, and saline minerality.
 The acids build in the mouth and the wine finishes with lingering flavors of wet rocks and lemon zest.
 Drink now and over the next few years.

 - 100% Picpoul Blanc

 - Dover sole

-The Picpoul grapes were whole cluster pressed, and fermented using native yeasts in a mix of stainless steel and small, mostly neutral, barrels to achieve a balance of freshness and richness.
-It completed malolactic fermentation in barrel, and was blended in April 2015 and bottled in June 2015.
+The Picpoul grapes were whole cluster pressed, and fermented using native yeasts in a mix of stainless steel and neutral 60-gallon oak barrels to achieve a balance of freshness and richness.
+It completed malolactic fermentation in barrel, and bottled in June 2017.